 Jayden Flynn, RB, Watonga (OK): The 5-10 and 195-pound sophomore, on paper, was supposed to be one of the more inexperienced prospects on hand.
 Not the case.
 He was poised throughout.

-Devin Hembry, RB, Hilldale (OK): Explosive in skills testing, particularly during the broad jump, the 6-1 and 170-pound junior had no problems with delivering results when the one-on-ones started.
+Devin Hembry, RB, Hilldale (OK): Explosive in skills testing, particularly during the broad jump, the 6-1 and 170-pound sophomore had no problems with delivering results when the one-on-ones started.

 Dawson Huddleston, WR, Marlow (OK): The 6-4 and 170-pound junior has been contacted by teams in the Mountain West Conference, specifically speaking Wyoming.
 The interest is warranted, too.